Can You Get Car Insurance Without an MOT?

 When You're Between Tests

-If your MOT has expired, only drive directly to a pre-booked test, preferably with proof of the test.
+If your MOT has expired, only drive directly to a pre-booked test, and carry proof of the booking.
 Stick to the route, don't detour, and fix dangerous faults before you set off.
 Call your provider first; note any limits on cover while the test is pending.

 Does Your Car Insurance Remain Valid If the MOT Has Expired?

-If you drive after the expiry date, you're likely breaking the law twice.
-If you get into an accident or are stopped, you may face both a MOT violation and insurance issues, depending on your policy and the condition of the vehicle.
+If you drive after the expiry date, you may be breaking MOT rules and could also be in breach of your insurance terms.
+If you get into an accident or are stopped, you may face both an MOT violation and insurance issues, depending on your policy and the condition of the vehicle.
 Fines, points, and rejected claims are all possible.

 If your MOT has expired and renewal is due, call your insurer and book a test ASAP.
 Some insurers may renew your policy on the promise that you'll complete the MOT quickly, but it doesn't always happen.
 Use gov.uk to check your MOT date and always